python/cpython/Doc/c-api/typeobj.rst

    alignment requirement for ``double``).

-.. cmember:: destructor PyTypeObject.tp_dealloc
+.. c:member:: destructor PyTypeObject.tp_dealloc

    A pointer to the instance destructor function.
 This function must be defined unless the type guarantees that its instances will never be deallocated (as is the case for the singletons ``None`` and ``Ellipsis``).

-   The destructor function is called by the :cfunc:`Py_DECREF` and :cfunc:`Py_XDECREF` macros when the new reference count is zero.
+   The destructor function is called by the :c:func:`Py_DECREF` and :c:func:`Py_XDECREF` macros when the new reference count is zero.
 At this point, the instance is still in existence, but there are no references to it.
 The destructor function should free all references which the instance owns, free all memory buffers owned by the instance (using the freeing function corresponding